dsscollection/git-github-for-stats/appendix.md

 -   ["FINAL.doc"](http://phdcomics.com/comics/archive.php?comicid=1531) from [PhD](http://phdcomics.com), pokes gentle fun at DIY filename-based version control.

-I cite it in the article, but really want to underscore the accesibility of Alice Bartlett's talk "Git for Humans".
+I cite it in the article, but really want to underscore the accessibility of Alice Bartlett's talk "Git for Humans".
 Highly recommended.
 [Slides on Speakerdeck](https://speakerdeck.com/alicebartlett/git-for-humans).

 <https://github.com/jennybc/excuse-me-iris> is the actual Git repository that lead to the screenshots in the figure.